frj/mcp-demo/README.md

 This demonstrates integrating custom behaviour into a locally deployed LLM using the MCP protocol implemented by an api developed in Kotlin.

-The MCP api provides a service that supplies a 'Frank score' for anything with a name.
+The MCP api provides a service that supplies a notional 'Frank score' for anything with a name.

 This adds support to the LLM to answer questions such as: